Choreographer

 For more than two decades, I’ve been telling stories through movement.

 In my personal choreographic work, I seek to subvert gender roles in circus, uplift queer identity, and reimagine a world where human interactions center kindness.
-I was honored for my choreographic work as a Next Steps for Boston Dance grantee in 2025.
+I was honored for my choreographic work as a Next Steps for Boston Dance grantee in 2025, and as a Live Arts Boston grantee in 2021 with Circus 617.
+I have received additional support for my work from The Boston Foundation; Mass Cultural Council; and the Iguana Fund.

 My work as an intimacy director is built on my extensive experience building consent-based classroom and rehearsal spaces.
 I bring a performer’s lived experience, a choreographer’s eye for movement, and a teacher’s empathy and skill for ensuring the safety and comfort of everyone involved in the production.
 I work with the director, creative team, and performers to ensure that scenes of intimacy are told with authenticity and clarity.
 I have particular expertise in scenes with heightened physicality, and work that deals with LGBTQ+ themes.
 Recent projects include work with the Contemporary American Theater Festival, and the Winsor School in Boston MA.